 Not everyone has the option of working from home.
-If it’s essential to go into work, follow the COVID guidelines for working safely during COVID-19.
-Employers must have to follow the safety guidance and conduct COVID risk assessment for everyone in the workplace.
+If it’s essential to go to work, follow the COVID guidelines for working safely during COVID-19.
+Employers must have to follow the safety guidelines and conduct COVID risk assessments for everyone in the workplace.

 How to keep safe in the workplace

 - Improve ventilation: Keep windows and doors open, when possible, to keep good airflow.
 If that’s not possible open vents and use fans